popgenmethods/momi2/README.md

 momi is not yet publicly released; please do not share with others.

 When momi is publicly released, it will be free software under conditions of GNU GPL v3.

-## TODO

-* Pickling data_structures, demography fails because of decorators/descriptors.
-Very annoying for multiprocessing.
-Using setstate/getstate doesn't solve the problem.
-* Fix text of tutorial.py
-* Fix documentation (e.g. in likelihood.py, but also in a lot of other places now)
-* Relatively few tests checking `Demography._pulse_probs()`.
-* `import logging`
-* add composite_log_likelihood back to the API, as an alternative to SfsLikelihoodSurface that allows second-order derivatives